CyrusNajmabadi/lang-design/CollectionLiterals.md

         This allows for minimal waste and copying, without additional overhead that library collections might incur.

+        The counts passed to `CreateArray` are used to provide a starting size hint to prevent wasteful reallocations.

 ## Unsupported Scenarios
 [unsupported-scenarios]: #unsupported-scenarios